raybuhr/resume/README.md

 linkedin: [https://linkedin.com/in/raybuhr](https://linkedin.com/in/raybuhr) | website: [https://raybuhr.github.io](https://raybuhr.github.io)

-### Summary

-I am a curious and skeptical quantitative analyst with experience in the entire lifecycle of data, from collection to modeling to communicating results.
-My background using data science in management consulting and both consumer and enterprise software products gives me a unique set of analytical and problem-solving tools ideal for modern businesses.

 ### Skills and Competencies

--   Passionate about creating reproducible research through code and infrastructure, and developing advanced analytical solutions using modern cloud technologies.
+- Passionate about creating reproducible research through code and infrastructure, and developing automated decision systems using modern cloud technologies.
--   Extensive experience using traditional SQL (RDBMS), NoSQL, and modern cloud data warehouse technologies like Redshift, BigQuery, Spark, Hive, Drill, and Presto.
+- Extensive experience using traditional SQL (RDBMS), NoSQL, and modern cloud data warehouse technologies like Snowflake, Redshift, BigQuery, Spark, Hive, Drill, and Presto.
+Professional developement experience with cloud platforms including AWS, GCP, and IBM (SoftLayer).
 - Experienced programmer in Python and R, with some professional experience in JavaScript, Scala, Ruby, and Go.

 ### Professional Experience